WoktopusGaming/TeamTheOne-Bot/.github/ISSUE_TEMPLATE/documentation-template.md

 ---

 **Describe the documentation changes you'd like**
-A clear and concise description of what you want to be changed and why.
+A clear and concise description of what you want to be changed or added and why.

 **Additional context**
-Add any other context or screenshots about the change request here.
+Add any other context or screenshots about the change or add request here.